 The digital age has amplified how crises affect brands, and leadership is struggling to keep pace with the trends.
 Recent analysis shows brands that handle a crisis well gain 20% in market capitalization.
 On the flip side, brands that handle their crisis poorly can lose nearly 30%.
 Because disruptive, atypical risks tend to be unknown and intangible, the only way to make them tangible is to resort to early-warning risk intelligence.

-Though many organizations today may have a tweet from the President in their crisis scenario planning, an outright call for a boycott is an example of a disruptive, atypical risk the NACD report suggests most leaders ignore.
+Though many organizations today may have included a presidential tweet about their brand in their crisis readiness plans, an outright call for a boycott is an example of a disruptive, atypical risk the NACD report suggests most leaders ignore.

 Without proper risk intelligence to counter these unknown and disruptive, atypical risks once they emerge, leadership teams are left asking: why did this happen?
 Where did it come from?
 How bad is it?
 Meanwhile, their business operations, brand reputations, and market value suffer public scrutiny as they go into crisis mode to perform triage.